PranavJeurkar/PranavJeurkar/README.md

 <br/>
 - I am interested in App and Web Dev.
 <br/>
-- Stacks I have worked with : Flutter , ReactJs+Firebase .
+- Stacks I have worked with : Flutter , ReactJs , Firebase .
 <br/>
 - I am always curious to build new projects by using new technologies .
 <br/>